-- Next, he or she should verify the section "Preparation of the KAKENHI Application Form" (pages 31-43), etc. as well as verify the procedures designated by the research institution, etc. (deadline for the submission of the application, etc., in the research institution) with the office worker in charge in the research institution. - 2.
-When the researcher is applying for KAKENHI, he or she should register the researcher information beforehand in e-Rad.
+Next, he or she should verify the section "III.
+Instructions for Prospective Applicants 3.Preparation of the KAKENHI Application Form", etc. as well as the procedures designated by the research institution, etc. (deadline for the submission of the application, etc., in the research institution) with the administrative staff in charge in the research institution.

+- 2. When the researcher is applying for KAKENHI, he or she should register the researcher information beforehand in e-Rad.
 The research institution should perform the registration in e-Rad.
-Therefore, the researcher who is planning to apply should verify the state of the registration with the office worker in charge in the research institution. - 3.
+Therefore, the researcher who is planning to apply should verify the state of the registration with the administrative staff in charge in the research institution. - 3.
 The research institution should submit a "Self-assessment Checklist on the Implementation of the System", based on the "Guidelines on the Management and Audit of Public Research Funds at Research Institutions (Implementation Standards)" and a "Checklist Pertaining to the Current Status" based on "Guidelines for Responding to Misconduct in Research" (mentioned in "Procedures to be Performed by the Research Institution" 5).
-If it has not been submitted, no official grant decision will be made for the researchers belonging to the research institution in question. - The research institution that did not submit these two checklists in FY2021 should submit them in FY2022 format after April 1, 2022onwards. - 4.
+If it has not been submitted, no official grant decision will be made for the researchers belonging to the research institution in question. - 4.
 Upon composing the project team with Co-Investigators, the Principal Investigator must complete the process of obtaining their consent to become Co-Investigators using the electronic application system ("Procedures to be Performed by the Principal Investigator" 2).
 Prospective Co-Investigators need to obtain consent, etc. from their affiliated research institutions to become Co-Investigator ("Procedures to be Performed by the Research Institution" 4).
 The Principal Investigator cannot submit (send) the Research Proposal Document to his/her research institutions until the research institutions to which the Co-Investigators-to-be belong give the consent to become a Co-Investigator in the research project, and so on.
-For this purpose, the Principal Investigator is asked to organize the project members immediately (see page 40).
+For this purpose, the Principal Investigator is asked to organize the project members immediately (see "III.
+Instructions for Prospective Applicants" 3.
+Preparation of the KAKENHI Application Form").